-Carnegie units earned for Compensatory English courses, cannot be included as any of the four (4) English Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements.
+1Carnegie units earned for Compensatory English courses, cannot be included as any of the four (4) English Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements.
 Beginning school year 2014-2015, Compensatory English may be taken only if a credit-bearing English course is taken in the same school year.
-Accelerated English 9 can be accepted in lieu of English I. Accelerated English 10 can be accepted in lieu of English II.
+Accelerated English 9 can be accepted in lieu of English II.
 Beginning school year 2010-2011 for all entering ninth graders, English I is a required prerequisite course for English II.
 English I may not be taken after a student completes English II.

-Carnegie units earned for Compensatory Mathematics courses, cannot be included as any of the four (4) Math Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements Compensatory Mathematics may be taken only if a credit-bearing Math course is taken in the same school year.
+2Carnegie units earned for Compensatory Mathematics courses cannot be included as any of the four (4) Math Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements Compensatory Mathematics may be taken only if a credit-bearing Math course is taken in the same school year.
 CCR Mathematics Grade 8, Ready for High School Mathematics, and Foundations of Algebra cannot be taken after a student has received a Carnegie unit in the CCR Algebra I course.
-At least two (2) of the four (4) required mathematics Carnegie units must be earned in a course higher than the CCR Algebra I course.
+Two (2) of the four (4) required mathematics Carnegie units must be earned in a course higher than the CCR Algebra I course.
 The Ready for High School Mathematics course shall only be available for 8th grade or 9th grade students.
 Foundations of Algebra shall only be available for 9th grade students.
-MYP Geometry, MYP Algebra II, IB-DP Mathematics I, IB-DP Mathematics I, IB-DP Mathematics II, IB-DP Mathematics II, and IB-DP Mathematical Studies II are allowable mathematics courses higher than Algebra I for IB students.
-One (1) of the four (4) required Carnegie units for mathematics may be in Architecture & Drafting if the student completes the two-course sequence for Architecture & Drafting I & II.
+MYP Geometry, MYP Algebra II, IB- DP Mathematics II, IB-DP Mathematical Studies I, and IB-DP Mathematical Studies II are allowable mathematics courses higher than Algebra I for IB students.
+One (1) of the four (4) required Carnegie units for mathematics may be in Architecture & Drafting if the student completes the two-course sequence for Architecture & Drafting I & II or Architectural Drafting Application.
+One (1) of the four (4) required Carnegie units for mathematics may be in AP Computer Science Principles.
+If used for a mathematics unit, AP Computer Science Principles cannot then also be used for a science or computer science unit.

 For science Carnegie units, the following Career and Technical (CTE) courses may be used to fulfill science requirements for graduation: one (1) unit may be in Concepts of Agriscience or Introduction to Agriscience, and a second unit may be earned by completing two (2) of the following three (3) courses: Science of Agriculture Plants, Science of Agriculture Animals, and Science of Agricultural Environment.
-Two (2) units may be in the following courses if the student completes the required course sequence ending with Healthcare & Clinical Services II, Aquaculture II, Forestry II, Robotics/Engineering II, Polymer Science II or Careers in Polymer Science, Horticulture II or Horticulture Landscape and Turf grass, Engineering II or Applied Engineering Concepts, Health Sciences II or Workplace and Employment Skills in Health Science, Sports Medicine or Sports Medicine Theory and Application I and Sports Medicine Theory and Application II.
+Two (2) units may be in the following courses if the student completes the required course sequence ending with Healthcare & Clinical Services II, Aquaculture II, Forestry II, Engineering II, Polymer Science II or Careers in Polymer Science, Horticulture II or Horticulture Landscape and Turf grass, Engineering II or Applied Engineering Concepts, Health Sciences Core II, Sports Medicine ur Sports Medicine Theory and Application I and Sports Medicine Theory and Application II.
 Effective with school year 2013-2014, up to two (2) of the four (4) required science units (excluding Biology I) may be earned by completing Agriculture and Natural Resources I & II.
 Effective with eighth graders of school year 2013-2014, Introduction to Agriscience may be taken in the eighth grade for Carnegie unit credit.
+One (1) of the four (4) required Carnegie units for science may be in AP Computer Science Principles.
+If used for a mathematics unit, AP Computer Science Principles cannot then also be used for a mathematics or computer science unit.